mikrocloud/docs/99.resources/short-links.md

 ## Expiry

-The Short Link service does not expire short links.
-The lifetime of a short link is the same as the lifetime of the long link it redirects to.
+If not specified by the service that generated the short link, the short link will expire after `90` days.